-As of December 31, 2022, we owned office space comprised of five campuses located in Chattanooga, Tennessee; Portland, Maine; Columbia, South Carolina; Baton Rouge, Louisiana; and Dorking in the United Kingdom.
-In addition, as of December 31, 2022, we leased office space in various locations throughout the United States, the United Kingdom, Ireland, and Poland.
-Substantially all of the properties owned or leased are used by one or more of our five reporting segments, depending on the location.
+As of December 31, 2021, we owned office space comprised of five campuses located in Chattanooga, Tennessee; Portland, Maine; Columbia, South Carolina; Baton Rouge, Louisiana; and Dorking in the United Kingdom.
+In addition, as of December 31, 2021, we leased office space in Worcester, Massachusetts and various other locations throughout the United

+States, the United Kingdom, Ireland, and Poland.
+Substantially all of the properties owned or leased are used by one or more of all five reporting segments, depending on the location.
 We believe our properties and facilities are suitable and adequate for current operations.